denisapredescu/Meteorite-shower/README.md

 ## How to navigate through the menu
 At first it is displayed a intro message `Meteorite shower` (game name) that is shown for 4s.
 In this time, on matrix is displayed a "HI" message.
-After those 4s, the main menu appears and every section of this menu has a different image on matrix):
+After those 4s, the main menu appears and every section of this menu has a different image on matrix:

 - **Start game**
 - **Leaderboard**: appears a list of at most 5 player - score pairs. </br>